Once Carlow’s richest family, The IRA & Banshees

-These are the incredible ruins of Duckett’s Grove, located in Rainstown in co.
-Carlow.
-This great house was once home to the Duckett family who were the largest landowners in co.
-Carlow for 300 years with an estate covering more than 12,000 acres.
-It was originally a 2 story Georgian house however the famous architect Thomas Codden redesigned it in a castellated Gothic revival style for John Davidson Duckett with fantasy towers, turrets and ornamented oriels and niches.
-At its height the house had a staff of 11 men to maintain the grounds alone.
-The property passed to a land agent in 1908 after an internal family feud.
-It then was used by local farmers and even by the a local branch of the IRA for organising it’s flying columns.
-The house was unfortunately destroyed by fire in 1933.
-Carlow County Council acquired Duckett’s Grove in 2005 and have since restored the historical gardens which have examples of plants from all over the World for use as a public park.
-On 17 March 2011, Duckett’s Grove was featured in an episode of SyFy’s show “Destination Truth” during a 4 hour live investigation special to find out if the ruins are haunted by a Banshee Ghost.
+This great house was built between 1818 and 1850 and was once home to the Duckett family.
+The Ducketts were Carlow’s largest landowners for 300 years with an estate covering more than 12,000 acres.
+It was designed by the famous architect Thomas Codden in a castellated Gothic revival style for John Davidson Duckett which included fantasy towers, turrets, and ornamented oriels and niches.
+At its height, the house had 11 staff just to maintain the grounds alone.
+In 1908 the property passed to a land agent after an internal family feud and later again it was used by local farmers for storage and reputedly by a local branch of the IRA for organizing its flying columns.
+In 1933 the house was unfortunately destroyed by fire.
+Carlow County Council acquired Duckett’s Grove in 2005 and has since restored the historical gardens which have examples of plants from all over the World.
+In 2011, Duckett’s Grove was featured in an episode of SYFY’s ‘Destination Truth’ to find out if the ruins are haunted by a banshee ghost…the outcome was…scary..!!